-Annual Faculty Evaluation Action Period/deadline FAARs, , and special assignment performance reviews May 15 submitted to chairs/supervisors ($\S\S6.2 - 6.5$) Peer review materials (§§6.2.1.1-2) available for examination May 15-August 31 by peer reviewers (optional) Annotations of course evaluation results submitted August 31 to chairs (§§6.5.1.4) Department chair evaluation commentaries (§6.2.1.6) September 7 submitted to dean September , Peer reviews if required (§6.2.1.2) submitted to chairs September 7

-Chair-faculty conferences/negotiation as specified in Starting September 8 departmental plan All departmental materials (§6.2.1.3) submitted to dean; APRs September 13 (with evaluation level) and FAARS are be given to the dean even if they are not yet signed by the faculty Member Chair-dean conferences/negotiation (§§6.2.2.2-4); all APRs Sept.
+Annual Faculty Evaluation Action Period/deadline FAARs, , and special assignment performance reviews May 15 submitted to chairs/supervisors ($\S\S6.2 - 6.5$) Peer review materials (§§6.2.1.1-2) available for examination May 15-August 31 by peer reviewers (optional) Annotations of course evaluation results submitted to chairs (§§6.5.1.4) August 31 Department chair evaluation commentaries (§6.2.1.6) submitted to dean September 7 Peer reviews if required (§6.2.1.2) submitted to chairs September 7 Chair-faculty conferences/negotiation as specified in Starting September 8 departmental plan 1111 G .
+1 .
+12 All departmental materials (§6.2.1.3) submitted to dean; APRs September 13 (with evaluation level) and FAARS are be given to the dean even if they are not yet signed by the faculty Member Chair-dean conferences/negotiation (§§6.2.2.2-4); all APRs Sept.
 18-October 17 must be signed by faculty members prior to the chair-dean Sept.
-10 Geteber 17 conference

-Letters of exception (§6.2.3.1 - 3) submitted to dean and October 25 provost, respectively Written resolutions completed (§6.2.3.1-3) November 8
+18-October 17 conference Contened Letters of exception (§6.2.3.1 - 3) submitted to dean and October 25 provost, respectively 0 000001 20 1 / 1 / Written resolutions completed (§6.2.3.1-3) November 8 of all departmental materials to the dean, the dean shall send written notice of any missing APR to the faculty member and chair involved, advising that the omission be corrected immediately.

 6.6.3 Late Documents Evaluation documents not submitted, or not received, or received late, should be brought to the attention of the relevant party or parties immediately and steps taken urgently to correct the omission.
-In particular, within five working days of the submission of all departmental materials to the dean, the dean shall send written notice of any missing APR to the faculty member and chair involved, advising that the omission be corrected immediately.
+In particular, within five working days of the submission